ti-community-infra/tichi/docs/en/plugins/tars.md

   - As soon as a new commit is made to the Base branch, we should look for other PRs that can be merged and update the latest Base to the PR
   - We can't update all PRs at once because we can only merge at most one PR at a time, so we should choose the PRs that were created the earliest and can be merged
 - Regular scans and updates
-  - Since the option mentioned above is turned on to ensure that the PR passes the test even after merging the latest Base, we also need to merge the latest Base to these PRs regularly to test and solve possible problems as soon as possible
+  - Since the option mentioned above is turned on to ensure that the PRs pass the test even after merging the latest Base, we also need to periodically merge the latest Base into these PRs to test and resolve possible problems as soon as possible.
+This periodically updates these PRs one by one, and also prevents the merge queue from being blocked due to the failure of the previous PR tests

-In addition, most PRs that do not meet the merge criteria may not want to be automatically updated.
+In addition, most PRs that do not meet the merge criteria do not want to be automatically updated.
 Because after the automatic update, we need to pull the latest update when we have a new commit push locally.
-So we specify which PRs need to be updated via the label configuration item.
+So we specify which PRs need to be updated via the label configuration item(default is `status/can-merge`).

 ## Parameter Configuration